bmad-sim/GTPSA.jl/docs/src/index.md

 *A Julia interface to the Generalised Truncated Power Series Algebra (GTPSA) library in MAD.*

-This package provides a full-featured Julia interface to the [Generalised Truncated Power Series Algebra (GTPSA) library](https://github.com/MethodicalAcceleratorDesign/MAD-NG), which computes Taylor expansions, or Truncated Power Series (TPSs) of real and complex multivariable functions to arbitrary orders in the variables.
+This package provides a full-featured Julia interface to the [Generalised Truncated Power Series Algebra (GTPSA) library](https://github.com/MethodicalAcceleratorDesign/MAD-NG), which computes Taylor expansions, or Truncated Power Series (TPSs) of real and complex multivariable functions to individual arbitrary orders in the variables (up to 63).

-GTPSA, which uses the Truncated Power Series Algebra method for performing automatic differentation (AD), has several advantages over current Julia AD packages:
+GTPSA, which uses the Truncated Power Series Algebra method for calculating Taylor expansions, has several advantages over current similar Julia packages:

-1. **Speed and Accuracy**: Because the TPSA method does not take any symbolic derivatives, nor use finite differencing, derivatives are calculated with high efficiency and accuracy
+1. **Speed and Accuracy**: Because the TPSA method does not take any symbolic derivatives, nor use finite differencing, Taylor expansions are calculated with high efficiency, speed, and accuracy
 2. **Arbitrary Orders in Individual Variables**: For example, computing the Taylor expansion of $f(x_1,x_2)$ to 5th order in $x_1$ and 1st order in $x_2$ is done trivially in GTPSA
-3. **All Taylor Coefficients Stored**: GTPSA implements an efficient monomial coefficient indexing function for high speed even with TPSs having large number of variables to high orders
+3. **All Taylor Coefficients Stored**: All monomial coefficients are stored and propagated according to the algebra.
+GTPSA also implements an efficient coefficient indexing function for high speed even with TPSs having large number of variables to high orders
-4. **Distinction Between "Variables" and "Parameters"**: When the TPS represents a *Taylor map* of a dynamical system, which defines the evolution of map *variables* given some variations in map *parameters*, distinguishing between the two proves advantageous for analyses of Taylor maps, such as normal form
+4. **Distinction Between "Variables" and "Parameters"**: When the TPS represents a *Taylor map* of a dynamical system, which defines the evolution of map *variables* given some variations in map *parameters*, distinguishing between the two is highly advantageous in analyses of Taylor maps (e.g. normal form)

 **GTPSA is fast!** See the `benchmark/taylormap.jl` example for a speed comparison of `GTPSA.jl` with `ForwardDiff.jl` and `TaylorSeries.jl` in calculating a multivariable Taylor map to 2nd order.